mwindholtz/ddd_ex_tickets/docs/introduction.md

 ## Introduction

-I had a conversation with the good folks at Elixir Wizards about Domain Driven Design.
+I had a conversation with the good folks at [Elixir Wizards](https://podcasts.google.com/?feed=aHR0cHM6Ly9wb2RjYXN0LnNtYXJ0bG9naWMuaW8vcnNz&ved=2ahUKEwjguPeuhofqAhWvRTABHXLtC8AQ4aUDegQIARAC&hl=en) about [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html).
 It was a lot of fun, but I get the feeling that wasn't as clear as it could have been.

-Adaquately explaining DDD in a free flowing discussion in under an hour is probably not possible.
+Explaining All of DDD in a free flowing discussion in under an hour is probably not possible.
 Even a post like this will not be able to explain the full depth of the goals and value of DDD.

 #### Goal